 Eric is involved with systems analysis, equipment testing, and on site commissioning.
 He has worked array of jobs on building sites in years past including construction and past commissioning work.
 He is enjoying the opportunity to participate in analysis work on job sites and with efficient building design first hand.
 Eric is a Civil Engineering major with a focus in sustainability at the University of New Hampshire.

 Mitchell is involved with consultation, job site visits, and documentation.
 Although he is particularly fond of hands-on work at job sites, Mitchell thoroughly enjoys learning more and more about commissioning in order to make himself a stronger asset to the company and the project.
-Other than work at Cornerstone, Mitchell is currently enrolled in aerospace engineering at Iowa State University and is also a member of the football team.
+Other than work at Cornerstone, Mitchell is currently enrolled in aerospace engineering at Iowa State University and is also a member of the ISU football team.

 “Cornerstone’s engineers know how to effectively lead commissioning teams through Integrated Systems Tests.
 During the most challenging series of tests, when we needed new sequences for failure scenarios, Dan and his staff took the high road by not pointing fingers.
 Instead, they helped us brainstorm to create resolutions to make a very unique containment facility function in a way we’re all proud of.
 I recommend them highly for commissioning biocontainment facilities.”